bomonike/bomonike.github.io/ai-glossary.md

 * Quantization | the process of mapping continuous signals into discrete digital values.
 Used in digital signal processing, data compression, and machine learning.
 * RAG = Retrieval-Augmented Generation | An AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.
+* RLVR = Reinforcement Learning with Verifiable Rewards | reinforcement learning framework used by Tulu LLMs that builds upon supervised finetuning (SFT) by using simple functions to provide a deterministic correctness criteria binary ground truth signal to indicate whether a model's output meets a predefined correctness criterion.
+This allows subject matter experts to establish clear correctness criteria without deep machine learning expertise.

 * Sequence to sequence models | A model type that uses both encoders and decoders. ???
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.